Car hits London pedestrians but terror not suspected

-LONDON — Several pedestrians were injured near the city's Natural History Museum on Saturday, police officials said, but authorities said they were not treating the incident as terrorism-related.
+LONDON — Several pedestrians were injured near the city's Natural History Museum on Saturday, police officials said, but authorities said it was a traffic collision and were not treating the incident as terrorism-related.

 British media reported a car had mounted the sidewalk outside the tourist attraction, and a man was detained after the incident.

-London's Metropolitan Police described the incident in the South Kensington area of west London as a collision and said the motive for the incident was under investigation.
+In a Twitter post, London's Metropolitan Police described the incident in the South Kensington area of west London as a road traffic collision.

-"Inquiries to establish the circumstances and motive are under way," police said on Twitter.

 A spokesman later said the incident was not being treated as terrorism-related at this stage.
 Police originally said a man was arrested at the scene but later clarified he had only been detained.